Charlie-X-Ray/Charlie-Vision/README.md

 To start working on this repository, you will need to have miniconda/ anaconda installed, I recommend installing miniconda.

+The list of installers can be foudn on the [miniconda docs](https://docs.conda.io/en/latest/miniconda.html).

+The installation guide was written with reference to their [macos install instructions](https://conda.io/projects/conda/en/stable/user-guide/install/macos.html)

 ### M1

 If you are using a Mac running on M1, you should be able to use the following instructions.